Classic Brothy Vegan French Onion Soup

 An overhead image of a round, white bowl of vegan French onion soup, which has been topped with a browned cheese toast.
 The toast rests directly in the bowl.

-The salty, savory broth was enough to win me over.
-But it was the top layer of toasted bread and cheese, which had soaked up some of the broth beneath it, that won me over.
+The deeply salty and savory broth was a delight.
+But it was that top layer of toasted bread and cheese that really won me over.

 What is French onion soup?